google/bms-toolkit/docs/user-guide.md

 - Hourly archived redo log backups run at 30 minutes past every hour.
 - RMAN backups are written to the Fast Recovery Area (FRA).

-The toolkit schedules the backups by using the Linux cron utility under the Oracle software owner user.
+The oracle-toolkit schedules the backups by using the Linux cron utility under the Oracle software owner user.
 You can run the backup scripts as necessary.

 After installation is complete, you can adjust any of the attributes of the